toxicity1985/atoum-documentation/source/en/option_cli.rst

 --test-it
 =========

-This option allows you to launch atoum own unit tests to check that it runs smoothly on your server.
+This option lets you launch atoum own unit tests to check that it runs smoothly on your server.

 .. code-block:: shell